 It’s not uncommon for a trainee to advance beyond the newbie degree before the very first rental term is up, so aim to rent a clarinet that gives an upgrade course to intermediate and expert clarinets.

-Clarinet Rent-to-Own and Also Buyouts
+Rent-to-Own Clarinet and Buyouts

 As an alternative to upgrading, you might have the choice to use a section of your rental fees towards the acquisition of the clarinet if you wish to maintain it.